akamai/lds-connector/README.md

 This allows the connector script to support any LDS format without us having to maintain parsing logic for each.
 We'll try to provide values for each LDS format, so you don't need to think too much about this.
 See the `timestamp_configs.md` document.
-- The `connector.timestamp_parse` value specifies where the timestamp is in the log line.
+- The `lds.timestamp_parse` value specifies where the timestamp is in the log line.
 It's backed by the [parse](https://pypi.org/project/parse/) package; you can read about the formatting specifics here.
 The format string should contain a named field called `timestamp`.
-- The `connector.timestamp_strptime` value specifies how the timestamp is formatted.
+- The `lds.timestamp_strptime` value specifies how the timestamp is formatted.
 It's backed by the [datetime strptime()](https://docs.python.org/3/library/datetime.html) function.

 Installation
 ------------

 This package will eventually be ported to PyPI and installable via pip.
 Note that I've only tested this script on macOS so far.

 First, create a virtual environment and activate it.